10 Examples of Policies and Procedures in the Workplace

 10. Discipline and termination policy

-A discipline and termination policy establishes how a company may handle employees who don't follow their policies.
+A discipline and termination policy establishes how a company may handle employees who don't follow its policies.
 It demonstrates consequences and possible dismissals.
 This type of policy is important for employees as it lists their rights in terms of discipline and termination.
 This policy may cover the following:

 Procedure for dealing with incidents that go against company policy